faenrandir/a_careful_examination/documents/miscellaneous/claim_to_have_seen_Christ.md

 ---
-title: "Individuals who claim to have seen Jesus Christ"
+title: "Individuals in the past 100 years who claim to have seen Jesus Christ"
 permalink: /individuals-claim-to-seen-christ/
 doctype: compilation
 layout: page